Quick facts

 - The female fly creates a "sting” or hole as she lays an egg; each one forms a tiny spot or dimple.

-- Maggots (larvae) tunneling through the flesh break down the pulp, and it discolors and starts to rot.
+- Maggots (larvae) tunneling through the flesh break down the pulp, which discolors and starts to rot.

 How to protect your trees from apple maggots

-- Frequently pick up and remove any apples that fall during the growing season and after harvest.
+- Remove any apples that fall during the growing season and after harvest.

-- Put these apples in the trash or send them to a municipal composting site.
+- Put fallen apples in a sealed container and remove them from your site by putting them in the trash or sending them to a municipal composting site.

-- Do not compost them in your yard.
+- Do not compost them in your yard or orchard.

 Bag apples

-- Snip the bottom corners off each bag with a pair of scissors to leave a small opening for water to run out.
+- If you are using sandwich bags, snip the bottom corners off each bag with a pair of scissors to leave a very small opening for water to run out.

 Sticky traps

 Apple maggot traps are red spheres coated with tanglefoot, a sticky substance that permanently holds insects.
-They capture apple maggot females that attempt to lay eggs on the fruit.
+They are typically used to monitor populations in commercial orchards, but strategically hanging traps on the outer canopy of apple trees can help capture apple maggot females that attempt to lay eggs on the fruit.

 - Wooden or plastic spheres painted red.